NickMyers217/es6_threejs_stuff/README.md

 ```sh
 $ grunt
 ```
 Grunt is now monitoring your files and building them.
 You can go ahead and open up the ./dist/index.html in your browser.
 Grunt will continue to run in the background and watch for changes to any of your modules, so that it can transpile again when neccessary.
-If you just want grunt to build the files one and not monitor you can try this.
+If you just want grunt to build the files once and not monitor you can try this.
 ```sh
 $ grunt build
 ```